fflowio/mobile_game/README.md

 ![img_4.png](img_4.png)

 It's working, but, because we only added logic to add the first card to any set, they only ever have one.

-Go back to the set logic to add cards 2, 3, and 4
+Next, you'll revisit the set logic to add cards 2, 3, and 4

 ## 8 More set logic